 Risks of Sensorimotor Psychotherapy

 In any approach to trauma healing, people may become overwhelmed and experience re-traumatization and flashbacks.2 However, SP therapists are gentle in their approach, monitor and support clients during sessions, and explain everything they do.
-They will also ask for client permission before using any technique.
+They will also ask for permission before using any technique.
 If the client leaves their comfort zone, it is always under the guidance and care of a trained professional.

 History of Sensorimotor Psychotherapy